RishikeshMagar/Crystal-Twins/README.md

 1. `atom_init.json`: a [JSON](https://en.wikipedia.org/wiki/JSON) file that stores the initialization vector for each element.
 The `atom_init.json` file has some of the basic atomic features encoded.
 Please refer the supplementary information of the paper to find out more about the basic atomic features.

 2. `ID.cif`: a [CIF](https://en.wikipedia.org/wiki/Crystallographic_Information_File) file that recodes the crystal structure, where `ID` is the unique `ID` for the crystal

+# Pretrained model:
+The models have been pretrained on the cif files in the hMOF database and the matminer database.
+In total we aggregate 428,275 cif files for the pretraining.
+The pretrained models along along with their config files are made available in the repository.